mikaelvesavuori/figmagic/readme.md

 * Extract design tokens for colors, typography (line heights, font sizes, font families), spacing, and grids.
 * Get design specifications for all of your Master Components.

+A typical use case for the generated documents is to use the extracted values as a token base in CSS systems that support external values (such as Styled Components or Sass).

-Note: Requires that your document structure is identical to what I show in the template site at [https://www.figma.com/file/KLLDK9CBSg7eAayiTY3kVqC8/Figmagic-Design-System-Example](https://www.figma.com/file/KLLDK9CBSg7eAayiTY3kVqC8/Figmagic-Design-System-Example).
+**Please note:** Figmagic requires that your document structure is identical to what I show in the template site at [https://www.figma.com/file/KLLDK9CBSg7eAayiTY3kVqC8/Figmagic-Design-System-Example](https://www.figma.com/file/KLLDK9CBSg7eAayiTY3kVqC8/Figmagic-Design-System-Example).

+_Built initially as an internal handoff tool for [Humblebee](https://www.humblebee.se)._

 ## Approach and use cases